 I saw his reflection as he slid a hand along the wall craning his neck to look at my back.
 I stood at the kitchen sink pretending oblivion.
-He bobbed his head twice to check, then continued upstairs.
+He bobbed his head twice to check, he thought me stupid, blind to his presence, then he continued upstairs.

 We at the guild of women had been warned, don’t answer the door to strangers, keep them locked, chains on.
 They failed to tell us what to do if in broad daylight the bastard jimmied your door, knife in hand, bag up his shirt.
 I hummed gently, cloth in hand I wiped the sill.

 The sun hit my Rhododendron as he dragged his feet down the landing.
-A squirrel chased a chaffinch from the feeder when he knocked Fred’s picture from my bedside table and said “ fuck”.
+A squirrel chased a chaffinch from the feeder when he knocked Fred’s picture from my bedside table and said “ fuck” his filthy mouth next to our bed.

-The kettle whistled, as he rushed from room to room.
-I put on the radio, the pot warmed, the tea leaves steeped.
-He slammed my door stealing my memories, leaving his stench in my home; Fred broken beside my bed.
+The kettle whistled as he rushed from room to room.
+I put on the radio, clenched my fist to steady my hand.
+When I relaxed my jaw a taste of metal filled my mouth but I carried on… The pot warmed the tea leaves steeped.
+I flinched as he slammed my door stealing my memories, leaving his stench in my home, my Fred broken beside my bed.

 A serious piece seen from inside the mind of an eighty something widow.
 How cruel of me to place my vulnerable character in such a wicked position, but they are there, hiding, and scared, often alone.
 If this micro story makes you think of someone in your neighbourhood differently; then my job is done.
 Do you keep an eye on a person in your street, or do you know of a person like her.
 I’d like to know your thoughts please let me know in the comments bye for now 😇👋👋👋;) .